SpikeHD/blog/posts/a-dorion-retrospective/content.md

 ## Forming Cracks

-The [very first issue](https://github.com/SpikeHD/Dorion/issues/30)[^5] regarding voice support on Linux was created in **August of 2023**.
+The [very first issue](https://github.com/SpikeHD/Dorion/issues/30)[^5] regarding voice support on Linux was created in **August 2023**.
 As of **November 2025**, Linux *still* does not support voice chat in any capacity, and it probably will not for the foreseeable future.
 Why?
 Well, WebkitGTK doesn't support the full WebRTC stack.
+This would become an increasingly common pattern.

-This is one of a fair few examples of the reason Tauri (and by extension, system-integrated webviews) have easily been the biggest friction-point for Dorion and it's users.
+Tauri (or rather, system-integrated webviews) have easily been the biggest friction-point for Dorion and it's users.
 It offers tiny file-sizes and good performance, which I do love, but with the tradeoff of an insane amount of inconsistency between platforms.
 Linux can't use voice features, MacOS can't use rsRPC, Windows eats input events making global push-to-talk difficult to implement in a simple way.
 These are all things I can't just fix in an afternoon, rather they are things that employees at companies (not including WebkitGTK) have to somehow be convinced to fix.